Yaolab-fantastic/CAMM/README.md

 # CAMM: Confidence-Aligned Multiview Multimodal Fusion for Brain Disorders Prediction with Imaging Transcriptomics

+## Supplemental Information

-## The supplementary materials for the article are in SuppInformation_CAMM
+The supplementary materials for the article are in SuppInformation_CAMM

 ## Code and Data Availability